Minoru Suzuki: Ring of Honor (2022)

-Major League Wrestling (2023–present)
+Major League Wrestling (2023–2025)

 On October 14, 2023, at Slaughterhouse, Suzuki made his Major League Wrestling debut, in a winning effort against Jacob Fatu.
 On February 29, 2024, at Intimidation Games, Suzuki unsuccessfully challenged Satoshi Kojima for the MLW World Heavyweight Championship.
 On June 1, 2024, at Battle Riot VI, Suzuki joined the Contra Unit teaming with Mads Krule Krügger and Ikuro Kwon to defeat Satoshi Kojima, Matt Riddle, and Akira in a six-man tag team match.
 Suzuki and Kwon would then defeat CozyMax to win the MLW World Tag Team Championships at Summer of the Beasts on August 29.
+At One Shot on December 5, Kwon and Suzuki lost the MLW World Tag Team Championship back to CozyMax.

 Fighting style

 Endowed with excellent wrestling ability, Suzuki was primarily a grappler on the MMA game, completing his amateur wrestling positional advancements with devastating catch wrestling submissions and hooks.
 He compensates his average size with a highly mobile, position-switching style of freestyle wrestling, specialized in capturing top position and flowing incessantly around his opponent in the search of an opening.
-Suzuki uses catch moves like headscissors, neck cranks and nelson hold variations to force openings, which he capitalized on with sharp submissions.
+Suzuki uses catch moves like headscissors, neck cranks, and nelson hold variations to force openings, which he capitalized on with sharp submissions.
 The only lack in his game was striking, which, as noted by Ken Shamrock, he never quite developed.
 Though Shamrock may look down at his striking, Suzuki is known to be able to go blow for blow with some of the toughest wrestlers in the world.
 He is known for his scowling face, which is usually used to strike kayfabe fear in the eyes of his opponents.